AI, make or break for our Carbon Emissions?

 Ollie WindridgeOllie Windridge Wed Nov 06 2024

 Artificial Intelligence (AI) has experienced a meteoric rise in the last few years.
-The Global AI market size is now predicted to reach $407 billion by 2027; a 353.6% increase from its $86.9 billion estimation in 2022.
+The Global AI market size is projected to reach $407 billion by 2027, a 353.6% growth from its $86.9 billion estimation in 2022.
 As of 2023, the UK AI market alone was worth more than £16.8 billion, projected to reach £801 billion by 2035.
-This growth is accredited to the widespread integration of AI nto everyday life.
-Half of US mobile users use AI-powered voice search daily, and its potential business applications, while 97% of US business owners believe ChatGPT will enhance their business.
-Furthermore, a Reuters survey discovered that 54% of global respondents have adopted generative AI usege.
+This growth results from the widespread integration of AI into everyday life; half of US mobile users use AI-powered voice search daily, and its potential business applications, 97% of US business owners believe ChatGPT will enhance their business.

-A study conducted by Carnegie Mellon University Study on data usage delved into the energy and carbon footprint associated with AI tasks, it measures the amount of carbon dioxide produced by AI using a software named Code Carbon.
-The study found that generating a single image using AI can equate to the same emissions used to charge half a smartphone.
-To take this even further, 1000 images generate the same carbon emissions as driving 4.1 miles in a gasoline-powered car.
-On the other hand, text generation equates to around two smartphone charges or 0.026 miles of a journey per 1000 inferences.
+A study conducted by Carnegie Mellon University Study on data usage delved into the energy and carbon footprint associated with AI tasks, measured per 100 inferences into a metric known as Code Carbon.
+The study found generating a single image can equate to around half an average smartphone charge.
+Per 1000 images generated, carbon emissions equate to driving 4.1 miles in a gasoline-powered car.
+Text generation, on the other hand, equates to around 2 smartphone charges or 0.026 miles of a journey per 1000 inferences.

 The energy consumption of AI varies significantly depending on the model’s purpose and complexity.
 [5] A Bloom study found that generalised AI, such as ChatGPT, has a substantially higher energy footprint compared to more specialised models, only taking a couple of weeks for their usage emissions to exceed emissions produced by a specialised trained AI.
 Goldman Sachs further emphasised the energy demands of AI, stating a ChatGPT query requires nearly 10 times the amount of electricity as a Google search.